RenderToolbox/mMitsuba/README.md

 ```

 ### Transformations
-Some elements like shapes, lights, and the camera, can move about the scene as specified by transformations.
-We can specify transformations using Properties.
-The trick is that transformations can be complex and nested.
-So we have a utility methods for making nested Properties: [MMitsubaProperty.withNested()](https://github.com/RenderToolbox3/mMitsuba/blob/master/api/MMitsubaProperty.m#L96).
+Some elements like shapes, lights, and the camera, can move about the scene as specified by spatial transformations.
+We can specify transformations using Properties

+The trick is that transformations can have multiple nested parts, so we have a utility method for making nested Properties: [MMitsubaProperty.withNested()](https://github.com/RenderToolbox3/mMitsuba/blob/master/api/MMitsubaProperty.m#L96).

-Here is an example of adding a `toWorld` translation to a shape:
+Here is an example of adding a `toWorld` transformation, with nested translation, to a shape:
 ```
 shape = MMitsubaElement('my-shape', 'shape', 'sphere');
 shape.append(MMitsubaProperty.withNested('toWorld', 'transform', 'translate', ...